DanLavine/willow/docs/services/willow/README.md

 	When Enqueuing an **Item** each **Channel** is created on the fly if it does not currently exist
 	```
-	# POST /v1/brokers/queues/git%20commits/channel
+	# POST /v1/queues/git%20commits/channels/item
 	{
-	"Item": []byte(`[git commit to build]`),
+		"Spec": {
+			"DBDefinition": {
 				"KeyValues": {
-	    "repo_name": `{"Type": 13, "Data": "willow"}`,
+					"repo_name": {"Type": 13, "Data": "willow"},
-	    "branch_name": `{"Type": 13, "Data": "new_feature_72"}`,
+					"branch_name": {"Type": 13, "Data": "new_feature_72"},
-	    "os": `{"Type": 13, "Data": "Linux"}`,
+					"os": {"Type": 13, "Data": "linux"},
+				}
 			},
+			"Properties": {
+				"Item": [git commit to build], // bytes
-	"Updatable": true, // if this is true and no item is processing. another request that comes in will overwrite the 'Item' field
+				"Updateable": true,            // if this is true and no item is processing. another request that comes in will overwrite the entire Item
-	"RetryAttempts": 0,
-	"RetryPosition": "front", // 0 retry attempts so does not matter
+				"RetryAttempts": 1,            // how many times to attempt a retry
+				"RetryPosition": "front",      // if it fails and there is another item in the queue.
+This Item will be dropped as it is 'updated'
-	"TimeoutDuration": 1000000000, // 1 second represented as nanoseconds
+				"TimeoutDuration: 1000000000,  // 1 second represented as nanoseconds.
+Refreshed via heartbeats

 			}
+		}
+	}
 	```
 	So in this case, the **Channel** is defined as the values for `{KeyValues: ...}`.

 	Item number two:
 	```
-	# POST /v1/brokers/queues/git%20commits/channel
+	# POST /v1/brokers/queues/git%20commits/channels/items
 	{
-	"Item": []byte(`[git commit to build]`),
+		"Spec": {
+			"DBDefinition": {
 				"KeyValues": {
-	    "repo_name": `{"Type": 13, "Data": "willow"}`,
+					"repo_name": {"Type": 13, "Data": "willow"},
-	    "branch_name": `{"Type": 13, "Data": "main"}`,
+					"branch_name": {"Type": 13, "Data": "main"},
-	    "os": `{"Type": 13, "Data": "windows"}`,
+					"os": {"Type": 13, "Data": "windows"},
+				}
 			},
+			"Properties": {
+				"Item": [git commit to build], // bytes
-	"Updatable": true, // if this is true and no item is processing. another request that comes in will overwrite the 'Item' field
+				"Updateable": true,            // if this is true and no item is processing. another request that comes in will overwrite the entire Item
-	"RetryAttemps": 0,
-	"RetryPosition": "front", // 0 retry attempts so does not matter
+				"RetryAttempts": 0,            // how many times to attempt a retry
+				"RetryPosition": "front",      // if it fails and there is another item in the queue.
+This Item will be dropped as it is 'updated'
-	"TimeoutDuration": 1000000000, // 1 second represented as nanoseconds
+				"TimeoutDuration: 1000000000,  // 1 second represented as nanoseconds.
+Refreshed via heartbeats

 			}
+		}
+	}
 	```

 	Item number three:
 	```
-	# POST /v1/brokers/queues/git%20commits/channel
+	# POST /v1/queues/git%20commits/channels/items
 	{
-	"Item": []byte(`[git commit to build]`),
+		"Spec": {
+			"DBDefinition": {
 				"KeyValues": {
-	    "repo_name": `{"Type": 13, "Data": "willow"}`,
+					"repo_name": {"Type": 13, "Data": "willow"},
-	    "branch_name": `{"Type": 13, "Data": "main"}`,
+					"branch_name": {"Type": 13, "Data": "main"},
-	    "os": `{"Type": 13, "Data": "Linux"}`,
+					"os": {"Type": 13, "Data": "linux"},
+				}
 			},
+			"Properties": {
+				"Item": [git commit to build], // bytes
-	"Updatable": true, // if this is true and no item is processing. another request that comes in will overwrite the 'Item' field
+				"Updateable": true,            // if this is true and no item is processing. another request that comes in will overwrite the entire Item
-	"RetryAttempts": 0,
+				"RetryAttempts": 0,            // how many times to attempt a retry
-	"RetryPosition": "front", // 0 retry attempts so does not matter
+				"RetryPosition": "front",      // if it fails and there is another item in the queue.
+This Item will be dropped as it is 'updated'
-	"TimeoutDuration": 1000000000, // 1 second represented as nanoseconds
+				"TimeoutDuration: 1000000000,  // 1 second represented as nanoseconds.
+Refreshed via heartbeats

+			}
+		}
 	}
 	```